Isle of Man: E-Commerce

 Online Gambling Regulations Act 2001

-Then in January, 2004 Irish bookmaker Paddy Power announced that it intended to relocate its London-based telephone betting service to the Isle of Man, in order to take advantage of the more attractive tax regime.
+In January 2004 Irish bookmaker Paddy Power announced that it intended to relocate its London-based telephone betting service to the Isle of Man to take advantage of the more attractive tax regime.
 The bookmaker had also decided to base its online casino away from the UK mainland, although it has decided to locate it in the Channel Island jurisdiction of Alderney, which does not levy betting taxes.

 By May, 2004, it was becoming clear that changes in the regulatory structure of the e-gaming sector in the Isle of Man were being successful in attracting some big name players to the jurisdiction.
 The government said it had issued six gaming licences in the previous twelve months to firms such as Paddy Power and Chronicle, two of the largest players in the online sports betting sector, attracted by the island's favourable regulatory regime and low duties.